 Midwives who attend the births of babies born in water have long been aware that there are some differences in their behaviour compared to babies born on land.
 In a nutshell, they are often calmer, and to some people they can seem to take a little longer to acclimatise to the change of being born.
 Midwives will tell you, however, that this isn’t a disadvantage, or a bad thing.
 Their transition to earth is often gentle, and this is one reason why some women, midwives and birth folk are big fans of water as a medium for labour and birth.

-As Dianne Garland (2017) notes in her book on waterbirth, the physiology of the first breath in a newborn is different in water than on land, and this is partly why German midwife Cornelia Enning developed the Aqua APGAR score.
-(Another notable issue that Garland raised is that the one-minute APGAR score is often not done at exactly one minute, generally because people guess the time and are inaccurate.
-This can lead to an underestimation of APGAR scoring in a water-born baby.)
+As Dianne Garland (2017) notes in her book on waterbirth, the physiology of the first breath in a newborn is different in water than on land, and this is partly why German midwife Cornelia Enning developed the Aqua Apgar score.
+(Another notable issue that Dianne raised is that the one-minute Apgar score is often not done at exactly one minute, generally because people guess the time and are inaccurate.
+This can lead to an underestimation of Apgar scoring in a water-born baby.)

 Camargo et al (2017) further explain the rationale for using the Aqua Apgar (the elements of which can be seen in detail here) in their research study, noting that, when researchers use the traditional Apgar scoring system, “they did not consider that infants born in water manifest their vitality by moving their legs and arms, opening and closing their eyes, opening and closing their mouths, and swallowing, as presented by Cornelia Enning.”
 Carmargo et al (2017) concluded that, “This may be a differential in our study, in the excellence of the results obtained from our Aqua APGAR results in the first minute after birth.”